home-assistant/home-assistant.io/source/_lovelace/entities.markdown

   type: string
 icon:
   required: false
-  description: An icon to display to the left of the label
+  description: An icon to display to the left of the main label
   type: string
 action_name:
   required: false